vectordotdev/vector/docs/specs/instrumentation.md

 ## Introduction

-Vector's telemetry drives various interfaces that operators depend on to manage mission critical Vector deployments.
+Vector's telemetry drives various interfaces that operators depend on to manage mission-critical Vector deployments.
 Therefore, Vector's telemetry should be high quality and treated as a first class feature in the development of Vector.
 This document strives to guide developers towards achieving this.